-According to quantum theory, every photon goes through both Young’s slits at once in a superposition.
-While solving a normal equation gives one solution that satisfies its conditions, solving the quantum wave equation gives a set of solutions, each of which is a physical event with a known probability.
-These orthogonal solutions evolve over time as the wave spreads but at each moment only one can occur as a physical event.
-The mathematics has the strange feature that given any two solutions, their linear combination is also a solution, but while single solutions match familiar physical events these combination solutions never physically occur (Note 1).
-It is in just such a combination that one photon goes through both Young’s slits at once.
+Quantum theory lets one photon go through both Young’s slits at once in a superposition.
+Solving a normal equation gives one solution that satisfies its conditions, but solving a quantum equation gives a set of solutions, each a physical event with a known probability.
+These orthogonal solutions evolve over time, as the wave spreads, but at each moment there can be only one physical event.
+Quantum mathematics has the strange feature that for any two solutions, their linear combination is also a solution but while single solutions match familiar physical events, these superposed solutions never physically occur (Note 1).
+For example, in Young’s experiment, one photon goes through both slits at the same time in a superposed state, but we never observe the photon in both slits at once.
 That quantum solutions can superpose underlies the mysterious efficacy of quantum theory.

 molecule states